 This sentence was removed with the discussion rewrite.

 Results I can't comment much on the simulation results because I don't think they are relevant.

 Figure 1.
 Besides the values being unrealistic, it is hard to tell any differences in the bubble sizes in the figure.

 We changed the values to be more sablefish-like (as described above) and have increased the scale of the contrast in bubble sizes in these figures to aid in interpretation.
 They are also now in greyscale.

 Figure 6.
 It is clear from Fig 6 that there could be multiple maxima/minima of spatial or temporal derivatives.
 Why chose the single largest one only?

 This was also mentioned as a point of confusion by R1.
 Our discussion has been updated to explain this L405: “Since the purpose of this analysis was diagnostic (the detection of where the spline is changing the most), we were able to avoid undue influence from this parameter by a) selecting only the value corresponding to the maximum first derivative and b) that had confidence intervals not containing zero, which are common in highly curved splines.
 We also chose to use only the maximum absolute value of the derivative to avoid splitting the spatio-temporal surface into many small zones, which may have led to problems of small sample size, or ultimately be unrealistic to implement in a population dynamics model of the fishery and stock.”

 Discussion Is growth zonation biologically significant?
 95% intervals could be small bc of sample size.

-That is a good point, and impacts on assessment results would have to be considered in the context of the fecundity relationships in given regions, which was outside the scope of this study.
+This is a good point, and impacts on assessment results would have to be considered in the context of the fecundity relationships in given regions, which was outside the scope of this study.
 We’ve added a line L485: “We note, however, that the procedure used to eliminate ‘overlapping’ L∞ estimates concerned only statistical differences in values (and are therefore sensitive to sample sizes).
 The biological significance of these values would need to be investigated in the context of fecundity and length-weight differences between regions.”

 L443.
 What might one expect if ageing error were taken into account?
 How would the form of ageing error and growth parameters interact to affect the bias?
 For instance, if a fish reaches L_inf by age-25, then does an ageing error of +/- 5 years matter for fish length-at-age 35+?
 This is a good point.
 We have included in our discussion a mention of aging error concerns for this region, L422: “In addition, we did not simulate nor consider error or bias in the aging (i.e., otolith reading) process (Cope and Punt, 2007), which would potentially introduce uncertainty in breakpoint detection.
 Based on aging workshops conducted for sablefish, we consider aging results used in the case study to be roughly comparable between regions (Fenske et al., 2019).”